crh5354/RVO2-Lua/README.md

 _sim:setTimeStep(1)
 _sim:setAgentDefaults(400, 30, 600, 600, 20, 10.0, Vector2.new(1, 1))

-local NUM_AGENTS = 20
+-- add some more Agent.
+Agent is move point. local NUM_AGENTS = 20
 for i=0,NUM_AGENTS-1 do
     local angle = i * (2*RVOMath.M_PI) / NUM_AGENTS